jnylam/jnylam.github.io/_courses/146-f16/homework08.md

 __(b)__ An __adjacency list__ is an array indexed by the vertices.
 Each array cell points to a linked list of neighbor of that vertex).
 How many linked list nodes would be needed to represent the graph from part __(a)__?

-__(c)__ In the __Python representation__ described by van Rossum, a graph is a dictionary whose keys are vertices and whose values are lists of the outgoing neighbors of each vertex (see the link for examples).
+__(c)__ In the __Python representation__ described by van Rossum, a graph is a dictionary whose keys are vertices and whose values are lists of the outgoing neighbors of each vertex (see the first 2 or 3 paragraphs of the  [link](https://www.python.org/doc/essays/graphs/) for examples).
 Write down a Python expression that produces the van Rossum representation for the same graph.
 In this expression, use the number i to represent the vertex whose adjacencies are given by the i-th row of the matrix.

 ### Problem 2